 Same thing with meal/food prep.
 If you’re not already doing that, you have to make lifestyle adjustments to have it as part of your plan.

-In both instances, you are going to have to make some sort of adjustment(s) to your day, invest some time in those activities, and get it done ... drinking enough water every day is no different.
+In both instances, you're going to have to make some sort of adjustment(s) to your day, invest some time in those activities, and get it done ... drinking enough water every day is no different.

 They’re just three realities of the fitness lifestyle and earning the results you want.

 It’s always interesting to me how many people are ok with and accept the first two realities of fitness, but yet push back against the third.

 Saying things like “I don’t want to spend the whole day in the bathroom” … or “I’ve tried to drink more water, but I end up having to use the restroom more.”

 Which guys, that’s the point!
 Using the restroom is a natural process and how your body rids itself of toxins, waste products, and ultimately improves your health!

 So yes, increasing your water consumption will most likely increase your restroom frequency, but that’s NOT A BAD THING … it’s actually a good thing.

 Therefore, look at those extra few minutes in the restroom as an investment in your health.